-Asking an Expert
+Asking An Expert

-Jan: I think I became interested in making bows by watching my good friend, Denise, make bows for her flower shop.
+I became interested in making bows by watching my good friend, Denise, make bows for her flower shop.
 She would grab a bunch of ribbon and before you knew it, she would have the most gorgeous bows ready to decorate a flower arrangement or a gift.

 Cutting Down On Costs